hi-weiyuan/hi-weiyuan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a postdoctoral research fellow at the School of Electrical Engineering and Computer Science, The University of Queensland (UQ), working with [Prof. Hongzhi Yin](https://sites.google.com/view/hongzhi-yin/home).
-My research mainly includes Embodied Intelligence, Recommender Systems, Federated Learning, and AI Security, **with a recent strong focus on using LLMs for the above areas efficiently and securely**.
+My research mainly includes Embodied Intelligence, Recommender Systems, Federated Learning, and AI Security.

 I completed my Ph.D. at the University of Queensland (with 6 months early graduation) in Mar.
 2025 under the supervision of Prof. Hongzhi Yin and Dr. Miao Xu.
 Before coming to UQ, I received my Master's degree from Nanjing University under the supervision of A/Prof. Tieke He.